-The Indiana freshmen class has made an impact in several ways each game for the Hoosiers this season.
+The freshmen class continues to make an impact each game for the Hoosiers this season.
 With every game, AllHoosiers.com will chart the production of the IU freshmen.